South Florida Professional Tennis Instruction

 Do you offer full-day tennis programs and/or a tennis camp?

 No. Nor do I provide boarding facilities or babysitting services of any kind.
 Again, this would involve dealing with the masses, and as previously mentioned, I do not cater to the masses.
-Accordingly, at the end of each one-hour lesson, we all leave the courts and go our respective ways.
+Accordingly, at the end of each one-hour lesson, we all leave the tennis courts and go our respective ways.

 If my child is selected to train under your direction, when can I expect to see results?

 Immediately.
 We begin learning the mechanics of proper tennis strokes from day-one.
 With each successive lesson, we build on the basics and in as little as only three months, your child will have learned more than a hundred principles of world class technique and proper tennis form.
-And after only about a year, your child will have undoubtedly perfected most of the skills and techniques that will enable him or her to compete well above other players in his or her own age group.
-And after only two years, when other people see your child play, there will simply be no doubt in anyone’s mind that he or she has been trained by some of the best teaching talent in the world.
+And after about a year, your child will have undoubtedly perfected most of the skills and techniques that will enable him or her to compete well above other players in his or her own age group.
+And after only two years, when other people see your child play, there will simply be no doubt in anyone’s mind that your child has been trained by some of the best teaching talent in the world.

 If my child is selected into your program, will he or she compete in tournaments?